Introduction: Brushless Gimbal Balancing Robot

 Step 2: SolidWorks Model

-The SolidWorks model is provided for machining and reference.
+The SolidWorks models are provided for machining and reference and .STL files of the body and wheel for 3D printing.
 Make sure your electronics, battery, motors and other parts work with the design before starting.
 Some modification might be needed.

 Step 3: Machining